loynin/node-chat-app/readme.md

 ## Prerequisites

-To develop and run this app require the following:
+To develop and run, this app is required the following:

   #### Dependencies
 ```